Cragmor, Colorado: Annexation

 The City of Colorado Springs began to annex sections of the area in 1953, when Cragmor Heights and Cragmor Hills were incorporated into Colorado Springs.
 Four thousand acres were annexed to Colorado Springs on December 23, 1969.
-The following year, Cragmor area residents took the city to court for several reasons, including preferring the services offered by the North Suburban district over that of the City of Colorado Springs.
+The following year, Cragmor area residents took the city to court for several reasons, including preference for services offered by the North Suburban district over that of the City of Colorado Springs.
 Following a Colorado Supreme Court decision in 1972, the annexation was upheld, supporting the 1970 decision of the El Paso District Court.
 In 2015, Lookout at Cragmor was also annexed.

 University of Colorado Colorado Springs

 As early as the 1945, University of Colorado offered classes in the Colorado Springs area at various locations, mostly Colorado College.
 By the 1960s, however, a permanent campus was desired.
 George Dwire, the Executive Director of the Cragmor Sanatorium, sold the sanatorium property for $1 to the state, which became the property of the University of Colorado in 1964.
 In 1965, UCCS moved to its current location on Austin Bluffs Parkway in the Cragmor neighborhood of northern Colorado Springs.
 The campus is located at one of the highest parts of the city.

 Because of its ties to Hewlett-Packard, initial university programs focused on engineering and business, and classes were held in the Cragmor Sanatorium building, what is now Main Hall, and Cragmor Hall, a modern expansion of Main Hall.
 The first building built exclusively for the University of Colorado Colorado Springs (UCCS), Dwire Hall, was completed in 1972.
 A 1997 community referendum merged Beth-El College of Nursing with UCCS.
 In recent years, programs such as the Network Information and Space Security Center were added to connect the university with the military to improve national security.
 Other programs, including the CU Institute for Bioenergetics and the Institute for Science and Space Studies, cast an eye toward the future.
 In 2001, UCCS purchased an 87000 sqft building at the corner of Union and Austin Bluffs to house the Beth-El College of Nursing.

 The former Katherine Bates Elementary School at 702 Cragmor Road was razed to create dormitory housing for the campus, which is scheduled to be completed by fall 2017.
 There are also plans for the five-story housing project, The Lookout on Cragmor at 10 Cragmor Village Road.